polar-app/polar-app/docs/SHARING.md

 Only the primary user has access to read/write this record.
 This controls all their permissions

+# Building Fetch URLs

+As part of the doc permission system we need a way to grant+revoke and a token needs to be used.
+Otherwise, once the user has the token, they will have permissions in perpetuity.

 # New users without accounts

 One issue is how do we give documents to users who have not yet entered the